nyu-mll/jiant/README.md

 For example, ``pretrain_tasks = \"sst,mnli,foo\", target_tasks = \"qnli,bar,sst,mnli,foo\"`` (HOCON notation requires escaped quotes in command line arguments).
 Note: if you want to train and evaluate on a task, that task must be in both ``pretrain_tasks`` and ``target_tasks``.

+We support two modes of adapting pretrained models to target tasks.
+Setting `transfer_paradigm = finetune` will fine-tune the entire model while training for a target task.
+The mode will create a copy of the model _per target task_.
+If using a pretrained model such as BERT or GPT, be sure to also set the corresponding fine-tune flag, e.g. `bert_fine_tune = 1`.
+Setting `transfer_paradigm = frozen` will only train the target-task specific components while training for a target task.
+If using ELMo and `sep_embs_for_skip = 1`, we will also learn a task-specific set of layer-mixing weights.

 ## Adding New Tasks